 1940s Peasant Dirndl Skirts

-Late ’40s dirndl skirts, especially those for teens, used less traditional ethnic patterns and instead turned to Americana folk arts.
-The large flowers and giant strawberries pictured on the left are two examples of these American art styles.
+Late ’40s dirndl skirts, especially those for teens, used less traditional ethnic patterns and instead turned to Americana folk art.
+The large flowers and giant strawberries pictured above are two examples of these American art styles.
 It was these bold art prints that led to the cultural love of applique poodle skirts in the 1950s.
 It was also the dirndl skirt with its gathered waist band that gave way to the fully gathered circle skirt that dominated the next 10 years of fashion.

 1940s Pencil skirts?

 While a lot of credit is given to the 1940s for starting the pencil skirt trend, it’s simply not true.
-Towards the very end of the 1940s skirts did get slimmer, especially with suit sets.
-They can almost be called pencil skirts but they are more straight cut, not form fitting wiggle skirts.
-The came down a little longer, to a few inches below the knee where they tapered in slightly.
+Towards the very end of the 1940s, skirts did get slimmer, especially with suit sets.
+They can almost be called pencil skirts, but they were more straight cut, not form fitting wiggle skirts.
+The came down a little longer, too – a few inches below the knee, where they tapered in slightly.
 This newer style was worn by the rich and famous.
-It wouldn’t become popular with common well into the 1950s.
+It wouldn’t become popular with common until well into the 1950s.